Are you an adviser? Go to Unbiased Pro

 What does a mortgage broker do?

-Your mortgage broker is an independent go-between who scours the whole of the mortgage market to find the most suitable loan for you, and maximise your chances of a successful application.
+A mortgage broker is an independent go-between who scours the mortgage market to find the most suitable loan for you and maximise your chances of a successful application.

-First and foremost, a mortgage broker can save you money by identifying the best deal with the lowest interest rates and/or lowest fees, or lowest exit penalties, or whatever other criteria make it most suitable and affordable for you.
+First and foremost, a mortgage broker can save you money by identifying the best deal with the lowest interest rates and/or lowest fees or exit penalties or whatever other criteria make it most suitable and affordable for you.

-Secondly, your broker can make this choice based on all the deals available on the market, and will have access to some special ‘broker only’ deals that you won’t find direct from any provider or on any price comparison sites.
+Secondly, a broker can make this choice based on all available deals on the market and may have access to some ‘broker only’ deals you won’t find directly from any provider or on any price comparison sites.

-Thirdly, your broker isn’t tied to any particular providers, so can give you unbiased advice on the best deal for you, with no conflicts of interest.
+Thirdly, if you choose an independent, whole-of-market broker, they are not tied to any particular providers, so they can give you unbiased advice on the best deal for you with no conflicts of interest.

-Fourthly, your broker will guide you through the whole process to ensure that your application is as strong and complete as you can make it, to improve your chances of being accepted first time.
+Finally, your broker has experience and knows what different lenders look for in their ideal borrowers.
+They will guide you through the whole process to ensure your application is as strong and complete as possible to improve your chances of being accepted the first time.

-Finally, as a first-time buyer you can benefit enormously from having an expert on hand who can answer any questions you have about the mortgage or the process in general.
+As a first-time buyer, you can benefit enormously from having an expert who can answer any questions you have about the mortgage or the process in general.

 Many mortgage broker clients have mentioned this as the service they valued most – having someone to reassure and inform them throughout this major life decision.